-The Suburban is an American icon, and a bit of automotive legend.
+The Suburban is an American icon, and a bit of an automotive legend.
 Beginning in 1933, with only a few years skipped during World War II, the Chevy Suburban has been in production longer than any SUV on the market.
 It hasn't always been offered with four-wheel drive, but it's always married a wagon body with a truck chassis to meet the needs of big families and small businesses alike.
-Other car companies, like Chrysler, used to sell vehicles dubbed "Suburban," all with the same theme in mind; GM even sold the Suburban under its GMC and Holden brands over time, before consolidating the name under Chevrolet in the current generation.
+Other car companies, like Chrysler, used to sell vehicles dubbed "Suburban," all with the same theme in mind; GM even sold the Suburban under its GMC and Holden brands over the years, before consolidating the name under Chevrolet in the current generation (GMC's was rebadged the Yukon XL).
 Only Chevrolet's version has endured.

 The 1973-1999 Chevrolet Suburban was one of the longest-lived models in all of automotive history.
 During that era, Chevy won the right to trademark the Suburban name (in 1988) and continued to update the SUV gradually until a new version was ready.
 All were four-door wagons, though GM did add a heavy-duty version during this time.
 Diesel engines, four-wheel drive with automatic locking hubs, anti-lock brakes, fuel injection, and a nine-passenger version were the major milestones of this long era, with a newly styled version marking the modern era for the Suburban in 1994.